ray-project/ray/doc/source/ray-air/examples/torch_detection.md

 ## Fine-tune the object detection model

 ### Define the training loop

 Write a function that trains `fasterrcnn_resnet50_fpn`.
-Your function should contain standard Torch code with the following changes:
+Your code will look like standard Torch code with a few changes.

+Here are a few things to point out:
-1. Wrap your model with `ray.train.torch.prepare_model` instead of `DistributedDataParallel`.
+1. Wrap your model with `ray.train.torch.prepare_model`.
+Don't use `DistributedDataParallel`.
-2. Distribute data with `session.get_dataset_shard` instead of `DistributedSampler`.
+2. Pass your Dataset to the Trainer.
+The Trainer automatically shards the data across workers.
-3. Iterate over data with `DatasetIterator.iter_batches` instead of `DataLoader`.
+3. Iterate over data with `DatasetIterator.iter_batches`.
+Don't use a `DataLoader`.

-5. Report metrics and checkpoints with `session.report`.
+In addition, report metrics and checkpoints with `session.report`. `session.report` lets you monitor training and analyze training runs after they've finished.
+If you're performing hyperparameter tuning,

 ```python
 import torch